tobbelobb/hp-mark/README.md

 ![markers principal sketch](./doc/images/markers_principal_sketch.png)

-It's very hard to take these xyz measurements directly, so I've made a little script that lets you take easier measurements, and find the correct xyz positions based on the easier measurements.
+It's very hard to take these xyz measurements directly.

+You have two options for how to get these xyz measurements.

+#### Option 1: Try Markers Positions Detector

+Getting the xyz measurements of the markers can be done with computer vision.
+Dzardajs (aka Github user matusbalazi) has made [Markers Positions Detector](https://github.com/matusbalazi/markers_positions_detector) to help you do that.
+At the time of writing (April 8, 2022) Markers Positions Detector is still quite new, but I recommend that you try this out first if you already have a well-calibrated camera.

+#### Option 2: The find-marker-positions.py Script

+This is the old way, like a precursor to Markers Positions Detector.

-So, there will be 21 measurements.
+If you want to use find-marker-positions.py, there will be 21 manual measurements.
 They are all either between the center of a marker to the tip of the nozzle, or between two centers of markers.
 Referring to the image, Make the following measurements in the following order: